Moses’ Altar and the 12 Pillars

 The book of Exodus reports that Moses read the Book of the Covenant to the Israelite people from this location at the foot of the mountain.
 They were able to audibly hear him enough to agree to the covenant's stipulations.

 This would likely require an accessible platform that is higher up on the mountain in the front so that the Israelite population could see Moses.
 In addition, the shape of the area must magnify the sound of his voice for the population (or at least the leaders of each tribe) to understand the regulations and respond.

 Saudis who believe that this is the altar constructed by Moses emphasized how the sound echoes like an amphitheater, reflecting a tradition that Moses addressed the Israelites from higher up on the mountain above the possible altar.

-This small platform sticks out in the front like a stage and is distinct enough to be easily located from afar.
-Locals often point to this spot to identify Jabal Maqla from other peaks within the Jabal al-Lawz mountain range.
+This small platform sticks out in the front of the mountain like a stage and is distinct enough to be easily located from afar.
+Locals often pointed to this spot to identify/distinguish Jabal Maqla from other peaks within the Jabal al-Lawz mountain range.